Cate Blanchett Dyed Her Hair Bubblegum Pink

-We've been seeing an uptick in ladies over 40 dyeing their hair unexpected colors.
+We've been seeing an uptick in ladies over 40 dyeing their hair unexpected colours.
 And actress Cate Blanchett is the newest member inducted into the rainbow-hair hall of fame.

 The 46-year-old stepped out in London last night with a bright head of bubblegum-pink hair — matching her playful new 'do with pastel aviators.
 Blanchett seems to be on a hair-changing roll; she's debuted not one, but two new styles in the last couple of months.
 She also cut her hair mere hours before stepping on the Oscars red carpet this year.